-They’re just different, and as mentioned before, it’s highly dependent on the specific guitar.
+They’re just different; as mentioned before, it depends highly on the specific guitar.

-Some people will stick with neck-through models, whereas another person will prefer bolt-ons.
+Some people will stick with neck-through models, whereas others will prefer bolt-ons.
 It can be as simple as them having the reassurance that it’s not the end of the world if they accidentally break their guitar’s neck.

-Hopefully, by reading this article, I was able to answer many of your questions about these types of guitars.
-My main piece of advice is to shop around and play with different instruments to see which ones you like the most – you will find high-quality, great-sounding guitars of all varieties, whether it’s neck-through, bolt-on, or a set-neck.
+Hopefully, by reading this article, I could answer many of your questions about these types of guitars.
+My main piece of advice is to shop around and play with different instruments to see which ones you like the most – you will find high-quality, great-sounding guitars of all varieties, whether it’s a neck-through, bolt-on, or a set-neck.

 To learn more about topics related to guitar construction, be sure to check out some more of my guides, such as this one about fretboard woods, which can absolutely make a noticeable difference in your tone.